The following are the rules that apply to all Leagues run by Munster Squash:

 Traditionally teams are of 5 players, but depending on the numbers available in each division, from time to time it may be more practical to have teams of 4 players.
 It is the prerogative of the Munster Captain to determine the number of players required to enter a team in each division.

-At the half-way point in the league (if a full round robin it is the halfway point in that round robin, if there are split groups for a preliminary round robin stage before knockouts it’s the halfway point in the group round robins) the panel personnel and panel orders may be reconsidered and re-submitted by the Team Captains to their respective League Secretary, and subject to unanimous approval by their respective League Committee may be allowed for the second half of the league (including play-offs).
+At the half-way point in the league (if a full round robin it is the halfway point in that round robin, if there are split groups for a preliminary round robin stage before knockouts it’s the halfway point in the group round robins) the panel personnel and panel orders may be reconsidered and re-submitted by the Team Captains to their respective League Secretary, and subject to unanimous approval by their respective League Committee, the updated panels may be allowed for the second half of the league (including play-offs).

 N.B.
 Any late-comers not on the originally submitted team listing may only be introduced onto a team at the half-way point, and only if agreed by the league committee.